-The total gen family of metrics reports the total emissions from all generation within a region, in metric tons.
+The total_gen family of metrics reports the total emissions from all generation within a region, in metric tons.
 No adjustment is made for imported or exported electricity.
-Start-up and shut-down
+Startup and shut-down emissions are not included.

 The CH4 and N2O metrics are reported in g/MWh, whereas CO2 and CO2e rate metrics are reported in kg/MWh. "c" indicates emissions from direct combustion, whereas "p" indicates emissions from precombustion processes. aer_gen_co2e reports combined combustion and precombustion rates.